More Date Oriented Controls

 Back

-There are many ways to gather date values from the user.
+There are many ways to gather date and time values from the user.
 Here are more controls

 that are included in Peter's Date and Time.